-Elephant shrews are widely distributed throughout Africa except for the western Africa and Sahara region.
+Elephant shrews are widely distributed throughout Africa, except for western Africa and the Sahara region.

 Named after the buffalo, there are three species of the buffalo weaver bird.
 These are the white-headed, the red-billed, and the white-billed buffalo weaver.
-These birds derive their names from water buffalos due to their habit of following them to feed on the insects stirred by their hooves.
+These birds derive their names from water buffaloes due to their habit of following them to feed on the insects stirred by their hooves.

 It is the fourth largest tortoise in the world.
-It has striking markings of gold and red on its shell that mirror the large spotted cat, the leopard.
+It has striking markings of gold and red on its shell that mirror those of the large spotted cat, the leopard.
 This big and beautiful tortoise is a signature animal of the African savannah.

 A leopard tortoise leads a solitary life and is the only species of tortoise found in Southern Africa that can swim.
 They are well adapted to the semi-arid conditions of the African savannah and cannot tolerate cold and damp weather.
 They live across East and Southern Africa and are easily encountered during a safari.
-This makes them one of the commonly spotted members of Little Five.
+This makes them one of the most commonly spotted members of the Little Five.

 As the pit is completed, the antlion buries itself in a way that only projects its jaw.
-When a small insect ventures around the pit’s edge, it slips to the bottom and the antlion seizes it with its strong jaws.
-After the antlion has finished sucking the contents of its prey, it throws away the empty skin out of the funnel-shaped pit.
+When a small insect ventures around the pit’s edge, it slips to the bottom, and the antlion seizes it with its strong jaws.
+After the antlion has finished sucking the contents of its prey, it throws the empty skin out of the funnel-shaped pit.

-Measuring at 7 cm in length, a rhinoceros beetle is often black, greenish, or gray.
+Measuring 7 cm in length, a rhinoceros beetle is often black, greenish, or gray.
 While most appear shiny, some beetles are even covered with soft hairs.
-As male beetles have horns, they primarily use them for digging themselves into soil and leaf litter to escape danger.
+As male beetles have horns, they primarily use them for digging themselves into the soil and leaf litter to escape danger.
 They also use their horns to fight other males and win the attention of female rhinoceros beetles.